 Below are some key questions that need to be considered when setting up an interface with PlanetTogether.

-Which data will you need?
+First, which data will you need?

 PlanetTogether categorizes data into three buckets: Resource Objects, Job Objects, and Inventory Objects.

 Job defines the work that needs to be done by the shop for either customers or inventory.
 You will probably want to import Jobs from your ERP system since this data is very dynamic and extensive.
-However, Jobs can also be entered manually into PlanetTogether and you can even import your “real” Jobs and manually enter “What-if” Jobs (from scratch or by copying from existing Jobs).
+However, Jobs can also be entered manually into PlanetTogether, and you can even import your “real” Jobs and manually enter “What-if” Jobs (from scratch or by copying from existing Jobs).